 A Monopoly market is characterized by a single producer and seller of a product with no substitutes.
 This indicates that the monopolist faces a downward-sloping demand curve and can choose the price at which its product sells.
 There are high barriers to entry for a new firm in a monopoly.
-The monopolistic competition differs from perfect competition in that products are not identical.
+Monopolistic competition differs from perfect competition in that products are not identical.
 Each firm differentiates its products from those of other firms through some combination of differences in product quality, product features, and marketing.
-Firms in monopolistic competition face downward-sloping demand curves but the demand is not perfectly elastic.
+Firms in the monopolistic competition face downward-sloping demand curves but the demand is not perfectly elastic.
 A monopoly at the other extreme is characterized by only one firm producing the product.
 In between are monopolistic competition (multiple firms with differentiated products) and oligopoly (few firms competing in various ways).

 Let us study much more about Monopoly vs Monopolistic in detail:

 Basically, there exist 4 different market structures in any economy or country.
 Monopoly vs Monopolistic competition can be differentiated in terms of the number of firms and their relative sizes, the elasticity of demand curves that they face, ways that they compete with other firms for sales, and ease/difficulty with which firms can either enter/exit the market.
 Perfect competition, at one end of the spectrum, consists of many firms that produce identical products and hence force all firms to sell at the same market price.

 Monopoly firms’ source of power comes from elements such as copyrights or patents.
 Control over a resource needed specifically to make the product could be another source of power for a monopoly firm.
 More often than not, monopoly power is supported by the government.
 Monopolists are price searchers as they have imperfect information regarding market demand.
 They must experiment with different prices to find the one that maximizes profit.